 There’s a scene in the first Sex and the City movie where Carrie and Big find their dream apartment.
 Amongst all of the 200 square-foot shoeboxes in New York City, this apartment has a terrace, wood floors, huge windows, and never-ending space.
 Carrie is sold on the apartment until she sees it: the teeny, tiny, holds-two-purses closet.
+Ask a professional if you need to learn more about closet designers.

 This is exactly how I felt when I saw our closet for the first time.
-I fell in love with our house, but had no idea how I would fit our clothes into that small of a space.
+I fell in love with our house but had no idea how I would fit our clothes into that small of a space.
 My wardrobe doesn’t rival Carrie Bradshaw’s, but trust me when I say that our closet is small.
 I’m pretty sure that whoever designed it must have lived in a nudist colony.
 Plus, I think my husband is in some sort of dare in which he cannot get rid of t-shirts.
 Here is how I got creative to make it work.
 Please leave me a comment to let me know how you conquer your closet clutter!

 Prevent Clothing Accumulation